yogeshprakhar/Lattice-Assignment-Backend/README.md

 <br>
 <br>
 <br>
--> This project is developed using Express.js Framework and MongoDB Database. <br>
+-> This project is developed using Express.js Framework, MongoDB Database and mongoose. <br>
 <br>
 -> Bcrypt is used to to hash the password before storing in database while patient registering.(can use bcrypt also to check password while login)
 <br>